 New materials were used which reduces the camera exposure time from minutes to seconds making photography easier and more versatile.
-New photographic media were more economical, sensitive or convenient and in the mid 20th century there were developments and pictures were available in natural color as well as black and white.
+New photographic media were more economical, sensitive, and convenient and in the mid-20th century there were developments and pictures that were available in natural color as well as black and white.

 Also Read: 10 Tips On How To Take Good Picture

 With the invention of the electronic digital camera in 1990 photography was soon revolutionized.
 The new technology became widely accepted and appreciated and the image quality with digital cameras was continually improved.
-Now with cameras in all smartphones photography have become a ubiquitous everyday practice around the world.
+Now with cameras on all smartphones photography has become a ubiquitous everyday practice around the world.

-With a humble beginning with a small group of people, World Photography Day has now reached more than 500 millions people worldwide.
-It is now celebrated with a lot of zeal and fervor, where many events are organized worldwide where people share their art of photography.
+With a humble beginning with a small group of people, World Photography Day has now reached more than 500 million people worldwide.
+It is now celebrated with a lot of zeal and fervor, and many events are organized worldwide where people share their art of photography.

-Go out and capture a moment and share it with a hashtag #WorldPhotographyDay on social media.
+Go out and capture a moment and share it with the hashtag #WorldPhotographyDay on social media.